swbooksmugglers/swbs-issue-tracker/user-guide/home/holonet.md

 You can search events by attending author and also apply filters based on the event name.

 [Details on using the search & filter](../common/eventtoolbar.md).

+## Subscribing to Holonet Updates

+You can subscribe to Holonet events or specific authors attached to Holonet events.

+For more details see [Holonet Subscriptions](../common/holonetsubscriptions.md).